Living

 Reading

-The reading list collects the works that the practice draws on — books, essays, and films that align with the doctrine of repair, the commons of pattern, and the slow craft of keeping things usable.
+These are the works the practice draws on: books, essays, and films that keep company with the doctrine of repair, the commons of pattern, and the slow craft of keeping things usable.
 The list is curated, not exhaustive.
-Each entry stands on its own; nothing here is required reading.
+Each entry stands on its own, and nothing here is required reading.

 This is a living document.
-The entries below are the initial six from the information architecture §5 list; full annotations are pending — the reading list earns its place only when each entry explains why it belongs.
-Where the Internet Archive holds a borrowable or streamable copy, the title links there; titles without links are not yet on archive.org.
+The entries below are the first six, from the information architecture §5 list.
+Full annotations are still to come; the list earns its keep only when every entry can say why it belongs.
+Where the Internet Archive holds a borrowable or streamable copy, the title links there.
+Unlinked titles are not yet on archive.org.

 The list